Best Gothic books for beginners: where to start with Gothic literature

 How to start reading Gothic

-Gothic fiction works best when you follow what holds your attention.
+Gothic fiction works best when you follow what actually holds your attention.

-If you’re drawn to atmosphere, start with haunted houses, or if you prefer character and psychology, begin with quieter, more interior novels.
+If you’re drawn to atmosphere, begin with haunted houses.
+If you prefer character and psychology, begin with quieter, more interior novels.
 If you want something modern, start there.
 You don’t lose anything by entering the genre late.

 10 best Gothic books for beginners